Q: Does Salesforce have its own SQL optimization logic instead of Oracle's built-in?

-Q: Will there be a different tool than the Developer Console be available in the next releases to make query-testing easier?
-If so, will it be able to advise on how to improve the performance of the query?
+Q: Will there be a different tool than the Developer Console is available in the next releases to make query-testing easier?
+If so, will it be able to advice on how to improve the performance of the query?

 Q: Can SFDC change to use ANSI standard SQL?

 A: Force.com's query language, SOQL, is not ANSI standard SQL.
 It is, however, similar in many ways and should be easy to learn for most SQL-literate developers.
 If you really must use SQL with Force.com, consider third-party data access drivers (ODBC and JDBC), such as those from Progress Data Direct (http://www.datadirect.com/products/odbc/salesforce_crm_odbc_driver/index.html).

 Q: Why is salesforce.com biased on threshold?
 I know there is some overhead, but most of the time customers are interested in custom indexes and not standard indexes.

 A: The difference in thresholds between standard and custom indexes is driven by the database architecture and our multi-tenancy model.

 Q: What will happen if our query hits the threshold?

 A: When the optimizer determines that a given filter condition exceeds the corresponding selectivity threshold for an index, the optimizer does not use the index because the overhead of using the index is not optimal.

 Q: Will an index be used if there are null values in indexed field?